olbrew/space-invaders/README.md

   corresponding objects are first made and then popped onto a textures stack member, because they have to exist as long as their corresponding sprites exist.
+* Member functions of classes are made private by default and only when necessary put in the public scope.
+This strengthens encapsulation.
+* For more detailed information see `doc/html/index.html`

 ![Class Hierarchy](doc/hierarchy.png)